Get All the Dirt

-Cooks in the know are well aware that the freshest ingredients are key for the most delicious and nutritious culinary creations.
-Nothing beats the freshness of picked-from-the-garden.
+Cooks in the know are well aware that super fresh ingredients produce the most delicious and nutritious culinary creations.
+And nothing beats the freshness of picked-from-the-garden.
 Grow your own saffron crocuses and you can have a ready supply of those flavorful (and ridiculously expensive) saffron threads!

 Choose a site with full sun for your saffron crocuses.
 These plants bloom in the fall and require lots of sunlight for good flowers and well developed saffron threads.

 Saffron crocuses originate in regions where the summers are dry and they’ve adapted to this.
 When selecting a site, look for one that gets minimal moisture during the summer when the bulbs are dormant.
 This means it’s not ideal to add them to gardens where everything gets watered daily.
 Good siting options include under overhanging eves on the sunny south side of a house, garage or shed.

 Look for a site where the soil drains well.
 Saffron crocuses grow best in garden soil that has a good amount of organic matter.
 If your soil is lean, add some compost to improve the texture and available nutrients.
 As with most bulbs, good drainage is important to help avoid bulb rot.
 Note: we do not recommend amending the soil with bone meal as it encourages pets and pests to dig up the bulbs you just planted.

 The saffron crocuses sold here have been grown, harvested and conditioned for autumn planting.
 Plant your bulbs any time in the fall after the soil has cooled from summer’s heat.